flatironinstitute/figpack/docs/quickstart.md

 ```

 When viewing figures, a local server will start and open your browser.
 Press Enter in the terminal to stop the server.

-## Next Steps

-- Explore the [examples](examples/index.md) to see more complex visualizations
-- Check the [API documentation](api/index.md) for detailed reference
-- Visit the [GitHub repository](https://github.com/flatironinstitute/figpack) for more information